 * Sets Gray up as successor to CEO Schwarzman

-* Gray built up Blackstone's real estate unit (Adds new CEO quote, comment from University of Chicago finance professor, market close)
+* Gray built up Blackstone's real estate unit (Adds market reaction, real estate business details)

 NEW YORK, Feb 13 (Reuters) - Blackstone Group LP on Tuesday elevated Jonathan Gray, who turned the buyout firm into the world's biggest real estate investor, to president and chief operating officer, setting him up as successor to Chief Executive Stephen Schwarzman.